| Title: | Sensitivity Analysis Tools for Dependence and Asymptotic Dependence |

 A boolean.
 'FALSE' (the default).
 If 'TRUE': the index is normalized by the empirical global variance. |

-The theoretical functional decomposition of the variance of the stdf consists in writing
+The theoretical functional decomposition of the variance of the stdf consists in writing where measures the variance of the term associated with subset in the Hoeffding-Sobol decomposition of

-represents a random vector with independent standard uniform entries.
-The theoretical tail variance contribution is thus
+; note that represents a random vector with independent standard uniform entries.
+The theoretical tail variance contribution is thus and the theoretical tail sobol index is .

 Proposition 1 and Theorem 2 of Mercadier and Roustant (2019) furnish their rank-based expressions.
 For the subset of components ,